 Rakuten quietly split its Bilt cash-back conversion into tiers, so I applied for the Palladium Card for the instant Gold status, not the perks.
 Here's the full stack: the tiered conversion rate, the Flexible Bilt Cash vs. Housing-only choice, elevated Rakuten subscription offers, and timing transfers to Bilt Rent Day.

 TL;DR: I didn't apply for the Bilt Palladium Card for the concierge line or the metal card.
 I applied because Rakuten quietly split its Bilt cash-back conversion into tiers, and without Bilt Gold status or higher, you're only getting half the rate.
-Palladium's welcome offer hands you Gold status outright, on top of 50,000 Bilt Points and $300 Bilt Cash after $4,000 in spend in 3 months.
+Palladium's welcome offer hands you $300 in Bilt Cash at account opening, then Gold status and 50,000 Bilt Points once you put $4,000 on the card in your first 90 days.
 Stack that with whichever privacy/security subscription is running an elevated Rakuten rate that week (97% on Incogni right now) and this month's Bilt Rent Day bonus, and the math gets genuinely good.

 Per Bilt's own support page, here's the current conversion rate by status tier:

 So the cutoff isn't Gold specifically.
 Silver already gets you the full rate.
 But if you're starting from zero status, Silver takes a while to earn through normal spend.
-Palladium skips that entirely: its welcome bonus grants Bilt Gold Elite Status immediately, clearing the bar with room to spare.
+Palladium skips that grind: its welcome bonus grants Bilt Gold Elite Status once you clear the $4,000 spend, no status ladder required, clearing the bar with room to spare.

 Translation: without status, half your Rakuten cash back effectively evaporates the moment you convert it to points.
 With Palladium's Gold status, it doesn't.